nt246/NTRES6940-data-science/analysis/lesson15-functions-part1.md

 <br>

-Now, add an argument to our function that specifies the file type you want for the plot and edit the function so that it will output the requested file type.
+**Your task:** Add an argument to our function that specifies the file type you want for the plot and edit the function so that it will output the requested file type.
 You can also specify a default file type that the function will use if you don't specify a file type when you call it.

 If you have more time, you can also add an additional argument that specifies the plot type (x-y scatter, line plot etc) and adjust the function to accommodate this.